 On a side note, fava beans can be dangerous for people with a rare genetic disorder called G6PD (glucose-6-phosphate dehydrogenase deficiency).

-You can make a big batch of foul and freeze the beans for up to 3 months in an airtight bag or container.
+You can make a big batch of ful medames and freeze the beans for up to 3 months in an airtight bag or container.
+This is my preferred way of eating ful fava beans toast, because I make it from scratch.

 - 10 grape tomatoes